pprachas/fenics_arclength/README.md

 You also can start the Docker container with the following command:

         docker run -ti -p 127.0.0.1:8000:8000 -v $(pwd):/home/fenics/shared -w /home/fenics/shared quay.io/fenicsproject/stable:current
-A more comprehensive and detailed intructions on Docker installation can be found here: [Docker Installation Instructions](https://fenics.readthedocs.io/projects/containers/en/latest/introduction.html).
+A more comprehensive and detailed instructions on Docker installation can be found here: [Docker Installation Instructions](https://fenics.readthedocs.io/projects/containers/en/latest/introduction.html).

 ## Other useful libraries
 While only FEniCS is required to use the arc-length solver, additional libraries can be useful for visualization of results and post-processing.
 Jupyter notebooks is also required to run our examples.
-For the conda installation numpy, scipy, and matplotlib must also be installed seperately through conda-forge.
+For the conda installation numpy, scipy, and matplotlib must also be installed separately through conda-forge.
 An environment.yml file is provided in this repository to facilitate installation of all optional libraries (i.e. numpy, scipy, matplotlib, jupyter) in a conda environment.
 To create a conda environment using the environment.yml file run the following command after cloning the repository and navigating to the root directory:

        conda env create -f environment_fenics.yml
        conda activate fenics_arclength
-       conda env update -f environement_others.yml --prune
+       conda env update -f environment_others.yml --prune

 Note that in this case the conda environment name will be ``fenics_arclength``.